 2. Create and Distribute Infographics

-Don’t doubt it – infographics still work today and can play a vital role in your link building strategy.
+56 percent of companies use infographics, and 84 percent of those who use them find them to be effective.
+That’s because infographics still work today and can play a vital role in your link building strategy.

 If you’re ready to create and promote your infographic, see the links below: